git/git.github.io/rev_news/drafts/edition-14.md

 For "stable" kernels that Greg maintains, they are forked from Linux releases.
 Commits have to go in Linus' tree first before Greg will accept them.
-It should be the same identical patch as what is in Linus' tree, and it should only contain bug fixes or new device ids.
+It should be the same identical patch as what is in Linus' tree, and it should be "bug fixes only" or new device ids.
 The Linux distributions usually run from "stable" kernels.

 The "longterm" kernels are maintained for 2 years.
 Current "longterm" kernels are 3.14, 4.1 and 4.4.